doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

   --data-binary "{\"ephemeralKey\":\"`cat public.base64.key`\"}" > certs.json
 ```

-This endpoint tells us our newly generated certificate chain and our Doordeck user ID which we need for certain
+This endpoint tells us our newly generated certificate chain and our Sentry Interactive user ID which we need for certain
 operations, such as having a door shared with us.
 We'll be using this information later so hold onto it.

 ---